bdsegal/BSA-computing-workshop/README.md

 You can view the html files as web pages [here](http://bdsegal.github.io/BSA-computing-workshop/).

 To run tutorials 1-4, you'll either need to replicate the directory structure on your computer or change `dataPath` (at the top of each tutorial)  to wherever you downloaded the data.
 One way to replicate the directory structure is to clone this repository.
-If you clone the repository, you can run the code directly from the Rmd files.
+If you clone the repository, you can run the code directly from the markdown files.

 Thanks, and happy computing!